-- The data volumes and SRL must be started.
-If the data volumes and SRL are not started, start them.
-When a data volume is started, its state is active. - The data volumes used by the application must exist in the same RVG.
-Include the data volumes used by the application in the same RVG. - In a SAN disk group environment, if the application resides on the volume client, all the Primary data volumes must be attached to the volume client or unattached from the volume client. - Make sure you include the appropriate loopback address(es) in the /etc/hosts file. - If your environment only uses IPv4, you must include an IPv4 loopback address in the /etc/hosts file.
+- The SRL cannot be a volume set or a component volume of a volume set. - The data volumes and SRL are started, and its state is active. - The data volumes used by the application exist in the same RVG and the data volumes used by the application are in the same RVG. - In a SAN disk group environment, if the application resides on the volume client, all the Primary data volumes must be attached to the volume client or unattached from the volume client. - Make sure you include the appropriate loopback address(es) in the /etc/hosts file. - If your environment only uses IPv4, you must include an IPv4 loopback address in the /etc/hosts file.
 The following is a sample entry: